A guide to the top Zendesk products in 2026

 What it is: This is Zendesk’s analytics and reporting tool.
 It lets you build custom dashboards to measure all the key support metrics you care about, like first response time, resolution time, and customer satisfaction (CSAT) scores.

-Pros: It’s a very flexible and powerful tool for digging into your team’s performance data across all your other Zendesk products.
-It also comes with pre-built dashboards to help you get started quickly without having to build everything from the ground up.
+Pros: It’s a very flexible and powerful tool for digging into your team's performance data across all your other Zendesk products.
+It also comes with pre-built dashboards to help you get started quickly.

-Pricing: Zendesk Explore is in all Zendesk Suite plans, but advanced features like customizable dashboards are only available on the pricier plans.
+Pricing: Zendesk Explore is in all Zendesk Suite plans, with more advanced customization features available on the higher-tier plans.

 Who it's for: Team leads, managers, and anyone who needs to monitor team performance and use data to improve the customer experience.